It's All About Me

 'It's All About Me' is a song by American singer Mýa.
 It served as her debut single from her self-titled debut studio album and recorded as a duet with R&B singer Sisqó.
 A psychedelic R&B slow jam, "It's All About Me" was written and composed by Sisqó and Darryl Pearson, while the latter served as producer.
 It interpolates the composition "Moments in Love" by Art of Noise.

-Following its release, "It's All About Me" received generally mixed to positive reviews from contemporary music critics, whom compared Harrison to her contemporary peers Brandy and Monica.
+Following its release, "It's All About Me" received generally mixed to positive reviews from contemporary music critics, whom compared Harrison to her contemporary peers Aaliyah, Brandy and Monica.
 A commercial success, "It's All About Me" became a top ten hit on the Billboard Hot 100 for the week of May 16, 1998 where it peaked and spent three consecutive weeks at number six.
 It fared better on the Hot R&B Singles chart, where it reached number two.
 Internationally, the single was a modest success; it reached the top 20 in New Zealand and top 40 in Canada.

 The song's accompanying music video was filmed by director G. Thomas Ferguson and University Music CEO Haqq Islam.
 Given her artistic background, Harrison choreographed the dance routines and designed her own outfit - a red Chinese traditional wedding dress.
 The music video featured Harrison performing a strip tease and fencing with Sisqó after they meet following a concert from Sisqó's group, Dru Hill (Harrison, Sisqó, and Dru Hill were all label mates at the time on University Music).